 How to remove Search Marquis from Mac and restore your browsers

 Search Marquis is an upgraded version of the Bing redirect virus.
 As a browser hijacker, it causes unwanted browser changes and endless redirects.
-Having it on your Mac is not only annoying but unsafe.
+Having it on your Mac is not only annoying but also unsafe.
 Although Search Marquis won’t ruin your system, it may steal your personal data and open the door to more hazardous threats.

 |Category||Browser hijacker, adware, PUP|